A quickest detection problem with false negatives: Introduction

-At the mathematical level the problem is formulated as an optimal multiple stopping problem (in the spirit of Kobylanski et al.\ \cite{kobylanski2011optimal}) with a progressive enlargement of filtration.
-It is shown that such problem is equivalent to a recursive optimal stopping problem (somewhat in the spirit of Colaneri and De Angelis \cite{colaneri2021class}).
-The recursive problem has a natural link to a free boundary problem with recursive boundary conditions at the (unkown) optimal stopping boundary.
+At the mathematical level the problem is formulated as an optimal multiple stopping problem (in the spirit of Kobylanski {\rm et al.}\ \cite{kobylanski2011optimal}) combined with a progressive enlargement of filtrations occurring at the stopping times when the inspections are performed.
+Moreover, at the stopping times when the system's inspection returns a negative outcome, {\em jumps} are introduced to the posterior's dynamics.
+To solve the problem, we show its equivalence to a recursive optimal stopping problem (somewhat in the spirit of Colaneri and De Angelis \cite{colaneri2021class}).
+The recursive problem has a natural link to a free boundary problem with recursive boundary conditions at the (unknown) optimal stopping boundary.
 We are able to solve explicitly the free boundary problem and fully identify both the optimal sequence of stopping times and the optimal cost in the quickest detection problem.
-Our results are summarised in Theorem \ref{cor:V}.
+Our results are summarized in Theorem~\ref{thm:main}.

 The structure of the mathematical problem is completely different from the one in the classical quickest detection framework.
 As a result, we obtain optimal strategies that cannot be derived simply by iterating the ones from Shiryaev's original work.
-We do however obtain that when $\epsilon = 0$ our expected cost coincides with the one in Shiryaev's classical optimal detection problem, up to a scaling parameter.
-Finally, we would like to emphasise that the explicit solution of a recursive optimal stopping problem is a significantly more challenging task than the solution of its non-recursive counterpart and we believe it has never been accomplished in the literature.
+However, when $\epsilon = 0$, we are able to characterize a linear relationship between our expected cost and that in Shiryaev's classical optimal detection problem, up to a scaling of the cost coefficient $\beta$, and show the equivalence between the two optimal policies.
+We would like to emphasize that the explicit solution of a recursive optimal stopping problem is a significantly more challenging task than the solution of its non-recursive counterpart, and we believe it has never been accomplished in the literature.
 In particular, Colaneri and De Angelis \cite{colaneri2021class} and Carmona and Touzi \cite{carmona2008swing} (see \cite[Section 4]{carmona2008swing}) deal, for different reasons, with optimal stopping problems with recursive structure but neither of them obtains an explicit formula for the optimal strategy or for the value function.